#Helferlab

 ABOUT

-No one wants to overeat, yet many of us are fighting a never-ending battle with our hormones and ancient brain centres to try to control our body weight - often unsuccessful.
-At #Helferlab, we use state-of-the art neuroscience research to understand why losing weight can be such a challenge.
-We explore how our brains work against our dieting goals, why some folks feel hungier than others, and how good circadian health can help us live a longer and healthier life.
+No one wants to overeat, yet many of us are fighting a constant battle with our hormones and ancient brain circuits to control our body weight - often without success.
+At #Helferlab, we use cutting-edge neuroscience to understand why.
+We study how the brain regulates appetite and metabolism, why some people feel hungrier than othres, and how biological rhythms shape our health over time.

 We want to ...

-• understand how appetite and body weight is regulated in the brain
+• understand how the brain controls body weight.

 Meet Dr Gisela Helfer